zzxwill/oss/intl.en-US/Utilities/ossftp/Quick installation for OSS FTP.md

 ## Introduction {#section_ntf_h2t_vdb .section}

 The OSS FTP is a special FTP server  that maps the operations on files and folders into your OSS instance upon receiving a common FTP request.
 This utility allows you to use the FTP protocol to manage files stored on your OSS instance.

-**Note:** Note that OSS SDK is designed for the production environment, and OSS FTP is mainly for individual users.
+**Note:** OSS SDK is designed for the production environment, and OSS FTP is mainly for individual users.

 -   Key features
     -   Cross-Platform: This utility can run on Windows, Linux, and Mac operating systems, either 32 or 64 bit, either on a graphic or command-line interface.